Code-Institute-Submissions/google-api-project/README.md

 ## Testing
-This site was tested in google dev tools including responsiveness on mobile devices and tablets.
+This site was tested in google dev tools including responsiveness on mobile devices and tablets, to make sure everything was working and that everything was shown the way it is supposed to be seen.

 According to https://varvy.com/mobile/ the website scored 100/100 on being mobile friendly.